Rambo: The Force of Freedom: Books

-There has been literature based on Rambo: The Force of Freedom and book adaptations of select episodes from the series.
 A book and tape set adapting the original five-part episode miniseries titled Rambo: The Rescue was published by Kid Stuff Records in 1987.
 Another full series of five book and tape sets were published by Rainbow Communications Ltd. from 1985 to 1986, as part of its "Rainbow Theatre" product line; the four books adapted the episodes "Guns Over the Suez", "The Lost City of Arca", "Pirates Peril" and "Alphas, Arms and Ambush".

-Two more book series were published in the United Kingdom through World Distributors from 1986 to 1987; the "Little Owl Superstars" series consisted of four installments "The Wolves of Daemon", "Nightstrike", "Sea of Flames" and "The Mask of Mardar" while the "Mini World" line also ran for four stories "Operation Suicide", "Sergeant Havoc's Challenge", "Skyjack" and "Curse of Karmoun".
-Two annuals, one for 1987 and another for 1988, a mini coloring book and an activity book around the World Distributors product range.
+Two more book series were published in the United Kingdom through World Distributors from 1986 to 1987; four in the Little Owl Superstars line of childrens books: "The Wolves of Daemon", "Nightstrike", "Sea of Flames" and "The Mask of Mardar"; and another four in the Mini World: "Operation Suicide", "Sergeant Havoc's Challenge", "Skyjack" and "Curse of Karmoun".

-Four volumes of coloring and activity books also based on the series were published by Modern Publishing in 1986.
+Two annuals, one for 1987 and another for 1988, a mini coloring book and an activity book were published by World Distributors, also four volumes of coloring and activity books based on the series by Modern Publishing in 1986.